browserengineering/book/book/styles.md

 Exercises
 =========

-*Shortcuts*: CSS "shortcut properties" set multiple related CSS properties at the same time; `margin`, `padding`, `border-width`, and `font` are all popular shortcuts.
-Implement these four shortcut properties.
-If you do it in the `body` parsing function, you won't need to change the rest of the code.
-Start with the case where all of the subproperties are specified, then add default values.
+*Shorthand Properties*: CSS "shorthand properties" set multiple related CSS properties at the same time; for example, `margin: 10px` sets all four margin properties to `10px`, while `margin: 1px 2px 3px 4px` sets the top, right, bottom, and left margins to one, two, three, and four pixels respectively.
+Implement the `margin`, `padding`, `border-width`, and `font` shorthands as part of the parser.

-*Comma*: CSS allows a rule to have multiple, comma-separated selectors, which is basically the same as multiple rules with the same body.
-Implement this and use it to shorten and shorten the browser style sheet.
+*Selector Groups*: CSS allows grouping multiple rules, all with the same body, by listing all their selectors with commas in between.
+For example, `b, strong { font-weight: bold }` makes both the `b` and `strong` tags bold.
+Implement this as part of your parser and use it to shorten and shorten the browser style sheet.

 *Width/Height*: Add support to block layout objects for the `width` and `height` properties.
 These can either be a pixel value, which